splunk-soar-connectors/protectwise/README.md

 [hunt ip](#action-hunt-ip) - Hunt an IP in the network
 [hunt domain](#action-hunt-domain) - Hunt a domain in the network
 [hunt file](#action-hunt-file) - Hunt for a file in the network
-[on poll](#action-on-poll) - Query ProtectWise for Events and Observables and ingest into Phantom
+[on poll](#action-on-poll) - Query ProtectWise for Events and Observables and ingest into Splunk SOAR

 ## action: 'test connectivity'
 Validate the asset configuration for connectivity